tiangolo/blog-posts/docker-swarm-mode-and-traefik-for-a-https-cluster/README.md

 docker volume create traefik-public-certificates
 ```

-**Note**: you can store certificates in Consul and deploy Traefik in each node as a fully distributed load balancer, but that's for another post (let me know if you're interested, to write about it), for this guide we will keep it simple and deploy Traefik to a single node.
+**Note**: you can store certificates in Consul and deploy Traefik in each node as a fully distributed load balancer, but that's for another post (let me know if you're interested and I'll write about it), for this guide we will keep it simple and deploy Traefik to a single node.

 * Get the Swarm node ID of this node and store it in an environment variable: